Reviews of “La Jetée” (1962) and related work

-The Jesus figure dimension is more trite but it does play out well.
-Like the mythological JC who is an omnipotent god and therefore causes his own death, James Cole sows the seed of the apocalypse he dies to overcome.
+The Jesus-figure dimension is more trite but it does play out well.
+Like the mythological JC who is identical to his father and therefore causes his own death, James Cole sows the seed of the apocalypse he dies to overcome.
 It is a less-complicated form of “By His Bootstraps” (1941), which makes this one of the smarter movies about time travel and a clever take on the escalation of blood sacrifice in the New Testament (ca. 110 CE): This time it’s the world.

 The film has aged well.
 I saw it many times in childhood and again at the 2018 Draken SF film festival.
 It is gloriously detailed on the big screen.
 Its negative view of the urban U.S., with dirty set dressing over healthy urban environments, is anachronistic but appropriate as a backdrop for the scenes of Cole incongruously enjoying the simple pleasures of the doomed world.
-Even a negative caricature is paradise compared to his 2030s.
-In particular, Cole’s face distorted by euphoria, listening to sentimental music in Railly’s car while she is justifiably horrified, always holds me in thrall.
+Even a negative caricature with racist roots is paradise compared to his 2030s.
+In particular, Cole’s face distorted by euphoria, listening to sentimental music in Railly’s car, always holds me in thrall.

 Seen in 2017.